The following statement is reviewed and signed annually in pursuant to section 54 of the UK’s Modern Slavery Act 2015.

 Standards and controls

-Our standard Terms and Conditions set out the requirements for suppliers when supplying SITA, and they refer to our Supplier Code of Conduct and the expected behaviors and compliance expectations.
+Our standard supplier Terms and Conditions set out the requirements for suppliers when supplying SITA, and they refer to the SITA Supplier Code of Conduct, our expected behaviors and ways of working.

-Our SITA Code of Conduct and relevant corporate policies are periodically reviewed and agreed by our Executive Team.
+Our SITA Code of Conduct and relevant corporate policies are periodically reviewed and revised to reflect the latest best practice of good corporate governance.

 Approval

-This statement is made pursuant to section 54 of the UK’s Modern Slavery Act 2015 and has been signed by a Director.
-This statement constitutes SITA's slavery and human trafficking statement for the financial year ending December 2022.
+This statement is made in accordance with section 54 of the UK Modern Slavery Act 2015 and has been approved by SITA’s Board of Directors.
+It represents our position and activities related to modern slavery and human trafficking for the financial year ending December 2024.

 David Lavorel